sourcegraph/deploy-sourcegraph/README.dev.md

 1. It’ll take a few minutes for it to be provisioned.
 You’ll see a green checkmark when it is done.
 1. Click on the `connect` button next to your cluster, it’ll give you a command to copy+paste in your terminal.
 1. Run the command in your terminal.
 Once it finishes, run `kubectl config current-context`.
 It should tell you that it’s set up to talk to the cluster that you just created.

+### Option 2: Provision a new cluster locally using Docker for Mac

+This option is not as good because it requires deleting all `resources` and `limits` references in our repository.
+This is easy to mess up / typo, so it may be easier to use GCP steps above.
+Still, this option can be easier/quicker if you are confident about making that change.
+For exact steps see: https://gist.github.com/slimsag/7fbf4a1015437863962b2c7e40406da7

 ### Do smoke tests for `master` branch